japandotorg/shinku/docs/cog.rst

             # Else fall back to the original
             return await super().is_owner(user)

-This is the **sole** supported method of changing who can use jishaku.
+This is the **sole** supported method of changing who can use shinku.

-jishaku is a powerful tool - giving people access to it is equivalent to giving them direct access to your computer - so you should make serious consideration for whether you should be overriding who can use it at all.
+shinku is a powerful tool - giving people access to it is equivalent to giving them direct access to your computer - so you should make serious consideration for whether you should be overriding who can use it at all.

 Task system
 -----------